Producing premium-quality metallurgical coal

-Central Queensland, home to Daunia and other Bechtel projects (Caval Ridge, and Hay Point Coal Terminal), accounts for roughly 40 percent of the entire state's coal production.
-Coal from caval Ridge is taken by rail from Daunia to Hay Point, which is roughly 93 miles (about 150 kilometers) away.
+Central Queensland is also home to other projects Bechtel has delivered for the BMA (Caval Ridge and Hay Point Expansion Stage 3).
+Coal from Caval Ridge is transported by rail from Daunia to Hay Point, which is roughly 93 miles (about 150 kilometers) away.

 - Bridges, culverts, and bulk earthworks